-Issue 3.3.1

-Sustainable road tunnel operations

-Strategies Outputs

-Identify methods for ensuring sustainable road tunnel operations through the review of current practices.
+Issue 3.3.1 Sustainable road tunnel operations Strategies Outputs Identify methods for ensuring sustainable road tunnel operations through the review of current practices and consideration of innovative approaches.
 Recommendations and case studies on sustainable road tunnel operations including cost, environmental and other issues to consider during the design, installation and maintenance of road tunnels.
-Best practice for life cycle analysis, both for new and existing tunnels.

-Issue 2 3.3.2

-d tunnel safety

-Strategies Outputs

-Draw lessons from current practice regarding safety management and the analysis of road tunnel accidents and fires worldwide Best practice for fixed fire fighting systems (FFFS) in road tunnels.
+Best practice for life cycle analysis, both for new and existing tunnels. e 3.3.2 Id tunnel safety Strategies Outputs Draw lessons from current practice regarding safety management, the analysis of road tunnel accidents data and fires worldwide and application of risk analysis.
+Best practice for fixed fire fighting systems (FFFS) in road tunnels.
 Best practice on measures to support persons with reduced mobility.

-Feedback from experience on tunnel safety (including statistics and analyses on real accidents) as a basis for risk management.

-Recommendations on real-time communications with users.

-Issue 3.3.3

-Underground road networks

-Strategies Outputs

-Identify and analyse existing and planned complexes of urban underground road networks with interchanges and multimodal concerns from the point of view of operations and safety.
+Report from experience on tunnel safety (including accident data analyses and application of risk analysis) as a basis for risk management.
+Recommendations on real-time communications with users. e 3.3.3 road networks Strategies Outputs Identify and analyse existing and planned complexes of urban underground road networks with interchanges and multimodal concerns from the point of view of operations and safety.
 Report on case studies and recommendations.

-3.3.4

-nnel operations and safety

-Strategies Upgrade the web-based version of the Road Outputs Further developments towards a fully-

-Tunnels Manual. integrated online Road Tunnels Manual.
+3.3.4 nnel operations and safety Strategies Outputs Upgrade the web-based version of the Road Tunnels Manual.
+Further developments towards a fully-integrated online Road Tunnels Manual.
 Develop a training course on road tunnel operations and safety for emerging countries.
 Training courses and training material on road tunnel operations and safety, in cooperation with the International Tunnelling and Underground Space Association (ITA / AITES).